 The Sierra Pacific Resource Center serves 180 congregations in Northern California and Northern Nevada who comprise the ELCA’s Sierra Pacific Synod.
-While its holdings are located on the campus of Hope Lutheran Church, Fresno, CA, its Website, social media presence, and gratis delivery of books, DVDs, CDs, tapes and other media make it a responsive lending library to the entire Synod.
+While its holdings are located on the campus of The Belfry Lutheran Episcopal Campus Ministry in Davis, CA, its Website, social media presence, and gratis delivery of books, DVDs, CDs, tapes and other media make it a responsive lending library to the entire Synod.

 Finding God’s Word in All of its Forms

 The Vision of the Resource Center is to increase quality and availability of both print and electronic resources to meet the needs of congregational leaders in support of their educational, worship and missional needs; gather, purchase and provide materials that are consistent with Christian theology and Lutheran doctrine and beliefs; and, facilitate circulation of the Resource Center collection even as we grow in the use of digital methods and materials.

 The Sierra Pacific Synod is committed to centering the voices of those with the most at stake.
 Those living at the intersections of issues and events must be allowed to speak first, last and longest.